Best Time to Visit Alaska

 There is also an extensive ferry system called the Alaska Marine Highway, which provides a vital link between Alaska's remote communities.
 While the Alaska cruise season runs from late April until September, the ferries run year-round (although on a limited schedule outside the tourist season).

-You can also drive to the Alaska Highway Route through B.C. and the Yukon to Anchorage – the journey takes at least four days along 2,000 miles of mostly paved road.
+You can also drive the Alaska Highway Route through B.C. and the Yukon to Anchorage - the journey takes at least four days along 2,000 miles of mostly paved road.
 You can drive it any time of year, but be warned, you'll need to plan for severe weather over the mountain passes outside the summer months.
-Also, finding accommodation along the way in the shoulder seasons may be tricky, so if possible, stick to driving only in the summer season in Alaska.
+Also, finding accommodation along the way in the shoulder seasons (just before and after the busiest tourist season) may be tricky, so if possible, stick to driving only in the summer season in Alaska.

 Best Month to Visit Alaska